AN HOUR (OR SO) FROM DUBLIN - TEN OF THE BEST

 Mountrath, County Laois

 Roundwood House, Mountrath County Laois IrelandHow could anyone fail to love this unspoilt early Georgian house?
 Lying secluded in mature woods of lime, beech and chestnut, at the foot of the Slieve Bloom mountains, a sense of history and an appreciation of genuine hospitality are all that is needed to make the most of a stay here.
-Frank and Rosemarie Kennan put over a quarter of a century of renovation work into this wonderful property, and clearly derived immense pleasure from it, before having the satisfaction of handing the reins over to their daughter Hannah and her husband Paddy - who "retain the philosophy of the old, with no introduction of wide screen televisions or trouser presses", much to everyone's relief and delight.
+Frank and Rosemarie Kennan put over a quarter of a century of renovation work into this wonderful property, and clearly derived immense pleasure from it, before having the satisfaction of handing the reins over to their daughter Hannah and her husband Paddy - who "retain the philosophy of the old, with no introduction of wide screen televisions or trouser presses", much to everyone's delight.
 While it is unconventional in some ways, the house is extremely comfortable and well heated, each bedroom has its particular charm, and the food (notably the locally reared beef and lamb) is really good.
 And, within this gem of a place, there are further hidden treasures to discover.
 Don't leave without visiting Frank's Library (a stunning outhouse conversion housing "A History of the Evolution of Civilisation", no less), or the beautiful arched barn at the back, where logs from the estate are stored like works of art.
 All this and a beautiful area to explore: what more could you want?

 Kilkea Castle Hotel & Golf Resort